Phaedropsis maritzalis

-Phaedropsis maritzalis is a moth in the family Crambidae.
+Phaedropsis maritzalis is a species of moth in the family Crambidae.
 It was described by William Schaus in 1920.
-It is found in Guatemala, Honduras and Venezuela.
+It has been found in Guatemala, Honduras and Venezuela.

+Description

 The wingspan is about 29 mm.
 The wings are bright orange with black markings.
 There is a subbasal spot on the costa of the forewings, as well as a more remote spot on the inner margin and an antemedial spot on the costa entering the cell as a line.
 There is an outset vertical line below the cell, and a similar line from vein 1 to the inner margin, as well as a thick line on the discocellular and an outbent postmedial line across the costal margin.
 On the hindwings, there is a postmedial series of spots.